Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

 #### Export & Import of Spatial Anchors

 - All created spatial anchors can be exported from the client device and stored in a binary file for future usage.
-In the example, clicking the `Export Anchors` button in control panel will download the file from the client and store it in `Packages/ISAR Examples/Anchor/data.isa`.
+In the example, clicking the `Export Anchors` button in control panel will download the file from the client and store it in streaming assests directory.
 This operation may take a long time, increasing with the number of anchors, therefore the function accepts a timeout argument.
-It is the responsibility of the developer to provide an appropriate timeout value for their scenario, see `\Packages\com.hololight.isar\Runtime\Examples\SpatialAnchor\ISARAnchorExampleUtils.cs` for more information about how to control the timeout logic.
+It is the responsibility of the developer to provide an appropriate timeout value for their scenario, see `AnchorExampleUtils.cs` for more information about how to control the timeout logic.
 &nbsp;
   ![image](images/spatial-anchors-5.PNG)
   ![image](images/spatial-anchors-6.PNG)